 Dr. Amber Stevens is a licensed clinical psychologist and the Clinical Director of Galia Collaborative.
 She completed her doctoral internship at Ohio University’s Counseling and Psychological Services in Athens, OH followed by a post-doctoral fellowship at William Rainey Harper College’s Psychological Services outside of Chicago, IL.
 Dr. Stevens then worked at various group practices in Chicago before returning home to Cincinnati in 2018 to start her own successful private practice.
 Dr. Stevens joined Galia Collaborative in 2020 to continue her mission of healing and growth alongside a team of like-minded, passionate women.

 Dr. Stevens is skilled in treating depression, anxiety, and other mood disorders.
 She specializes in working with concerns related to low self-worth, life transitions, dysfunctional relationship patterns, gender and sexual identity issues, grief, trauma, and healing relationships with bodies and food.
 Her approach to therapy is relational, collaborative, active, and nonjudgmental.
 Dr. Stevens strongly believes that a safe, authentic, and trusting therapeutic relationship plays a key role in the healing, learning, and growing process.
 She deeply values transparency, humor, and flexibility and encourages open and direct feedback from her clients.
-Dr. Stevens intentionally uses an integrative approach to psychotherapy that incorporates tenets of interpersonal process and relational theories, cognitive-behavioral therapy, and mindfulness techniques in order to facilitate growth, healing, and change in the lives of her clients.
+Dr. Stevens intentionally uses an integrative approach to psychotherapy that incorporates tenets of interpersonal process and relational theories, Cognitive-Behavioral Therapy (CBT), Eye Movement Desensitization and reprocessing (EMDR), and mindfulness techniques in order to facilitate growth, healing, and change in the lives of her clients.

 - You can’t diet your way to self-worth.